 Possession (Substances – Criminal)

-Can mere possession of a thing be defined by the government as a crime?
-Within the last 100 years or so, we have been afflicted with numerous criminal possession laws relating to substances used by people safely for millions of years (marijuana, alcohol, etc.)
+Only within the last 100 years or so, have we been afflicted with criminal possession laws relating to substances used by people safely for millions of years (marijuana, alcohol, etc.)

 What does “possession” mean?

 Whether a person is “in possession” of a thing is an issue in many kinds of criminal cases, including “controlled substance” possession cases, i.e. marijuana, possession of cocaine, etc.

 It can also be an issue in criminal cases for possession of other types of contraband items.